Bikes · Resale guide

 How Much Is a Used Ola S1 Pro Worth in India?

-A used Ola S1 Pro is worth ₹59,000 to ₹93,000 in India in 2026, depending on its condition, total kilometers run, and battery health.
-This range reflects the typical depreciation for a popular electric scooter that’s now 4-5 years old.
-Units in excellent “Like New” condition with low kilometers and high battery health command the top end, while scooters with visible wear, higher mileage, and moderate battery degradation fall into the “Good” or “Fair” categories.
+A used Ola S1 Pro is worth ₹59,000 to ₹93,000 in India in 2026, depending on its battery health, overall condition, and service history.
+This range reflects the natural depreciation for an electric scooter launched in late 2021, accounting for battery degradation and evolving EV technology.
+Well-maintained units with strong battery health command the higher end, while scooters with visible wear or lower battery capacity fall towards the lower end of this spectrum.

 Is the Ola S1 Pro Still Worth It in 2026?